Necrotizing fasciitis

-Necrotizing fasciitis (NF), also known as flesh-eating disease, is an infection that kills the body's soft tissue.
+Necrotizing fasciitis (NF), also known as flesh-eating disease or flesh-eating bacteria, is an infection that kills the body's soft tissue.
 It is a serious disease that begins and spreads quickly.
+It is sometimes incorrectly labeled flesh-eating virus.
+(Note: Despite being caused by bacteria, virus is sometimes used when describing necrotising fasciitis.)
 Symptoms include red or purple or black skin, swelling, severe pain, fever, and vomiting.
 The most commonly affected areas are the limbs and perineum.

 Bacterial infection is by far the most common cause of necrotizing fasciitis.
 Despite being called a "flesh-eating disease", bacteria do not eat human tissue.
 Rather, they release toxins that cause tissue death.
-Typically, the infection enters the body through a break in the skin such as a cut or burn.
+Typically, the infection enters the body through a break in the skin, such as a cut or burn.
 Risk factors include recent trauma or surgery and a weakened immune system due to diabetes or cancer, obesity, alcoholism, intravenous drug use, and peripheral artery disease.
 It does not usually spread between people.
 The disease is classified into four types, depending on the infecting organisms.
 Medical imaging is often helpful to confirm the diagnosis.

 Necrotizing fasciitis is treated with surgery to remove the infected tissue, and antibiotics.
 It is considered a surgical emergency.
 Delays in surgery are associated with a much higher risk of death.
-Despite high-quality treatment, the risk of death remains between 25 and 35%.
+Despite high-quality treatment, the risk of death remains 25–35%.

 Signs and symptoms

-Symptoms emerge very quickly, often within hours.
+Signs and symptoms emerge very quickly, often within hours.
 Manifestations include: